-At various times in my life, these are the books, movies, television shows, and musical groups or artists that I have considered my favorites.
+At various times in my life, these are the books, movies, television shows, albums, musical groups or artists that I have considered my favorites.
 To quote Lloyd Alexander: “We don’t need to have just one favorite.
 We keep adding favorites.
 Our favorite book is always the book that speaks most directly to us at a particular stage in our lives.
 And our lives change.
 We have other favorites that give us what we most need at that particular time.
 But we never lose the old favorites.
 They’re always with us.
 We just sort of accumulate them.”

 The Triumvirate of Imaginative Literature…these three were my favorites when I graduated high school (all those years ago):

 To me, the most influential book in my life.
 It influenced my love of reading.
 It influenced my choice of reading material.
 It influenced my desire to write.
 It has yet to be surpassed as a contemporary construction of a timeless time.
 It is quintessential high fantasy.
 It is the world of Amber to the high fantasy story, next to which all others are but shadows.
 Even his detractors among fantasy authors owe a debt of gratitude to the patron saint of high fantasy, whose works brought about wide readership of fantasy around the world.

 Epic rabbits?
-The true beauty and effectiveness of Watership Down is Adams accurate depiction of the rabbits.
+The true beauty and effectiveness of Watership Down is Adams’s accurate depiction of the rabbits.
 He does not dress them in finery and create a sword and sorcery adventure.
 Instead, they are portrayed realistically: tiny mammals who go on a quest for a new home.
 Incorporating rabbit language and the rabbit mythology and culture solidify the story into a master work.

 The rest of the books…in no particular order:

 No, it never ends satisfactorily.
 In fact, there is no point beginning these books with any idea that they are ever going to wrap up; they’re like life, including the part with the abrupt curtain at the end ushering you into the unknown.
 If you put down Mostly Harmless in rage, however, it is somewhat redeemed when you listen to the audio version of the BBC’s Quintessential Phase, which manages to wrap the whole thing up in about one sentence.
 Worth noting is that the BBC audio radio versions of the Hitchhiker’s Guide differ drastically from the novels, and have numerous advantages in format that make them funny in wholly different directions.

 Do not use the glossary at the back of the book!
 If you are unfortunate enough to get your hands on a copy, pretend those pages do not exist.
-Burgess indended no glossary be included, and he wrote the book with his reader in mind.
+Burgess intended no glossary be included, and he wrote the book with his reader in mind.
 Through context a careful reader can easily understand the events in the story.
 Tolkien may have created his own languages, but reading his conlangs does not create understanding.
 Burgess, on the other hand, creates an entire slang around which an entire fictional world is built.
 One look at the OED forces a reader to accept that of the speculative fiction novels that have been written, Burgess’s has the best grasp of language’s evolution.

 His best, perhaps because it has elements of autobiography mixed with science fiction to create an effective morality tale.
 Vonnegut’s similes are always fresh and unexpected.
 Perhaps the only other writer able to construct similes of Vonnegut’s quality is Terry Pratchett.